svmszcck/test-app/README.md

 - I have tested the app on both Android and iOS.
 I have used platform specific code in some sections.

 - Redux as the state manager.
+I have also used Redux Persist for caching & persistent store.

 - I have separated the business logic from the UI part(Business logic is in the container files, UI related things are in the view files.)